Revolutionizing the Chemical Industry: How Dow Is Embracing Digital Transformation

 Are you a C-level professional seeking to establish new collaborations, connect with potential partners, and expand your network?
 Join us at CIEX 2025 – Chemical Innovation Exchange Summit to hear from and engage with industry leaders, global experts, and innovative thinkers from around the world.

+CIEX is designed for C-level R&D, Innovation, and Sustainability experts from the consumer, industrial, and specialty chemical sectors.
 Keynote presentations, panel discussions, round tables as well as one-on-one meetings give you every opportunity to connect with the chemical leaders of today and tomorrow.
-Get your early-bird ticket today—hurry before they sell out!
-Limited availability!

 Exploring Digital Transformation’s Impact on Chemical Research with DOW